-Recently, the consensus approach was widely used to solve numerous practical problems such as cooperative control of multivehicle networks [1-3], distributed control of robotic networks [4], flocking problem [5, 6], optimal control of sensor networks [7, 8], distributed control of learning or educational processes [9], and others.
-A lot of attention was paid to obtain the corresponding consensus conditions for such systems (see e.g. [10-19]).
+Recently, the consensus approach was widely used to solve numerous practical problems such as cooperative control of multivehicle networks [1-3], distributed control of robotic networks [4], flocking problem [5, 6], optimal control of sensor networks [7, 8] and others.
+A lot of attention was paid to obtain the corresponding consensus conditions for such systems (see e.g. [9-16]).

 One of important practical problems is a load balancing problem.
 This is the problem of tasks redistribution between agents.
 It arises in various types of network systems, such as computer, production, transport, logistics, and other service networks.
 This could be networks consisting of heterogeneous agents that work together to achieve some practical goal, e.g. to process all incoming tasks as fast as possible.
 However, there could be other goals as well.
-Basically, all the control strategies which are commonly used are intended to increase the efficiency of the network system.
-In our previous work [20] it was shown that the problem of almost optimal task distribution among agents could be reformulated as a problem of the consensus achievement in the network.
-A

-N. Amelina, O. Granichin, O. Granichina and Y. Ivanskiy are with the Saint Petersburg State University (Faculty of Mathematics and Mechanics, and Research Laboratory for Analysis and Modeling of Social Processes), 198504, Universitetskii pr.
-28, St. Petersburg, Russia, O. Granichin is also with the Institute of Problems in Mechanical Engineering, Russian Academy of Sciences, and with the ITMO University, 197101, Kronwerkskii av.
-49, St. Petersburg, Russia, O. Granichina is also with the Herzen State Pedagogical University, St. Petersburg, Russia, Y. Jiang is with the Department of Telematics, Norwegian University of Science and Technology, NO-7491, Trondheim, Norway, n.amelina@spbu.ru, oleg\granichin(olga\granichina)@mail.ru, ivanskiy.yuriy@gmail.com, jiang@item.ntnu.no centralized algorithm was considered in [21].
-The multiagent approach was developed in [20, 22].
-Some control strategies for the load balancing that redistribute tasks in accordance with a current loads of agents and their productivities were also introduced.
+In our previous work [17] it was shown that the problem of almost optimal task distribution among agents could be reformulated as a problem of the consensus achievement in the network.
+A centralized algorithm was considered in [18].
+The multi-agent approach was developed in [17].
+Some ivanskiy.yuriy@gmail.com, jiang@item.ntnu.no control strategies for the load balancing that redistribute tasks in accordance with a current loads of agents and their productivities were also introduced.
 It is also important to look at the specifics of tasks since in real practical applications some of the incoming tasks could be more important then others (there could be different priorities of tasks).
-This condition should also be taken into account when we build a control strategy in [23, 24].
+This condition should also be taken into account when we build a control strategy in [19, 20].
 For such networks with tasks of different importance (priority) levels there could be several consensus objectives.
 We call this problem a differentiated consensuses problem, which defines a consensus problem for systems with multiple classes, where a consensus is targeted for each class and may be different among classes.
 Ultimately, the control goal of the network is to achieve a consensus within each class separately.
-In [23] for a distributed stochastic network with priorities we introduced a control strategy that allocates the resources of the network in a randomized way with corresponding probabilities for each priority class.
+In [19] for a distributed stochastic network with priorities we introduced a control strategy that allocates the resources of the network in a randomized way with corresponding probabilities for each priority class.
 Also corresponding conditions for the achievement of differentiated consensuses throughout the whole network were obtained.
-In [25] these results were extended for the case of unknown agents' productivities.
-In that control strategy we used the same step-size parameter for balancing queues lengths of tasks of each class.
-However, since tasks of different classes may be fed to the system with different intensities and complexities it is reasonable to treat them differently and choose the step-size separately for each task class.
+In [21] we considered a choice of an optimal step-size for task redistribution among agents in a stochastic network with randomized priorities.
+It was shown that while choosing the step-size one has to make a trade-off between noise sensitivity of control protocol and the rate of convergence it provides.
+We proposed a way to choose step-size that maximizes precision of convergence.